paul-mateos/azure-apim-deployment-utils/readme.md

 The python scripts at hand can do these things, mostly using the git integration, and the rest using the REST API (no pun intended).

-**Discaimer**: The scripts were developed on Mac OS X, and will most likely work on Linux and Windows, too, but have not (yet) been tested to do so.

 #### Documentation Contents

 The documentation consists of two parts (and a planned one):